 The roles of complementary and alternative medicine in adult asthma treatment are limited because these approaches have been insufficiently researched and their effectiveness is largely unproven.
 Generally, these therapies have not been validated by conventional standards.
 Although the psychotherapeutic role of the therapist forms part of the placebo effect of all treatments, this aspect is viewed as an integral part of the so-called holistic approach used by practitioners of complementary and alternative methods, and mitigates against performance of the large, multicenter, placebo-controlled randomized studies required to confirm efficacy.
-However, without these the relative efficacy of these alternative measures will remain unknown120.
+However, without these the relative efficacy of these alternative measures will remain unknown.

 Complementary and alternative therapies include acupuncture, homeopathy, herbal medicine, Ayurvedic medicine, ionizers, osteopathy and chiropractic manipulation, and speleotherapy among others.
-Apart from those mentioned below, there have been no satisfactory studies from which conclusions about their efficacy can be drawn.
+Apart from those mentioned below, there have been few satisfactory studies from which conclusions about their efficacy can be drawn.

 Dietary supplements, including selenium therapy197 are not of proven benefit and the use of a low sodium diet as an adjunctive therapy to normal treatment has no additional therapeutic benefit in adults with asthma.
 In addition, it has no effect on bronchial reactivity to methacholine217.
 Evidence from the most rigorous studies available to date indicates that spinal manipulation is not an effective treatment for asthma121.
 Systematic reviews indicate that homeopathic medicines have no effects beyond placebo222.
+A systematic review of yoga interventions for asthma found no convincing evidence of benefit; the quality of studies was generally poor236.

-Several studies of breathing and/or relaxation techniques for asthma and/or dysfunctional breathing, including the Buteyko method and the Papworth method210, have shown improvements in symptoms, short-acting β_2 -agonist use, quality of life and/or psychological measures, but not in physiological outcomes.
-A study of two physiologically-contrasting breathing techniques, in which contact with health professionals and instructions about rescue inhaler use were matched, showed similar improvements in reliever and inhaled glucocorticosteroid use in both groups122.
+Several studies of breathing and/or relaxation techniques for asthma and/or dysfunctional breathing, including the Butevko method and the Papworth method210, have shown improvements in symptoms, short-acting β_2 -agonist use, quality of life and/or psychological measures, but not in physiological outcomes.
+A study of two physiologicallycontrasting breathing techniques, in which contact with health professionals and instructions about rescue inhaler use were matched, showed similar improvements in reliever and inhaled glucocorticosteroid use in both groups122.
 This suggests that perceived improvement with breathing techniques may be largely due to factors such as relaxation, voluntary reduction in use of rescue medication, or engagement of the patient in their care.
 Breathing techniques may thus provide a useful supplement to conventional asthma management strategies, particularly in anxious patients or those habitually over-using rescue medication.
 The cost of some programs may be a potential limitation.